 Miniaturized Charpy Specimens for the Indirect Verification of Small-Scale Charpy Machines: Initial Qualification Phase

-Small specimen test techniques become ever more popular as the need increases to characterize mechanical properties by use of the smallest possible amount of material, due to various restrictions on material availability, irradiation, testing space, and other factors.
-NIST is currently developing reference miniaturized Charpy V-notch (MCVN) specimens for the indirect verification of small-scale impact testing machines.
-The same materials used for NIST standard verification specimens are being evaluated at three energy levels (low, high and super-high).
-Two specimen types are being investigated, denominated KLST (from the German Kleinstprobe, or small specimen) and RHS (reduced half-size).
+Small specimen test techniques are becoming more and more popular as the need increases to characterize mechanical properties using the smallest possible amount of material, due to various restrictions on material availability, irradiation and testing space etc. NIST is currently working on the development of reference miniaturized Charpy V-notch (MCVN) specimens for the indirect verification of small-scale impact testing machines.
+The same materials used for NIST standard verification specimens are being considered, at three energy levels (low, high and super-high).
+Two specimen types are investigated, denominated KLST and RHS.
 Several instrumented impact tests on miniaturized KLST and RHS specimens of low, high and super high energy have been performed and analyzed.
-The variability of MCVN data has been compared to that of full-size Charpy data from the same lot of test specimens.
-Although this can be considered just the preliminary phase of this project, the results indicate that MCVN verification specimens can be used for the indirect verification of small-scale instrumented impact testers, both in terms of absorbed energy and maximum force.
-Additional aspects have also been investigated, such as the influence of shear lip symmetry and specimen fracture on absorbed energy and the correlation between miniaturized and full-size Charpy data.
+The variability of MCVN data has been compared to that of full-size Charpy data from the original pilot and production lot testing.
+Although this can be considered just the preliminary phase of this project, the results indicate that MCVN verification specimens can adequately provide an indirect verification of small-scale instrumented impact testers, both in terms of absorbed energy and maximum force.
+Additional aspects have also been investigated, such as the influence of shear lip symmetry and specimen full fracture on absorbed energy and the correlation between miniaturized and full-size Charpy data.